 Cellular phones, used by 73% of small businesses, were a primary telecom expense.

 In fact, a fourth of businesses surveyed said they spend more for wireless phone service than for local and long-distance service combined.

 The study showed Internet access has become another necessary telecom expense for small businesses.
 About three-fourths of small businesses surveyed had Internet access, and of those connected, 60% had broadband, or high-speed, access.

 The Telecom Expense Management market globally is expected to grow at a Compound Annual Growth Rate (CAGR) of 16.1% from 2014 to 2019.
 The growing market for the Information Technology (IT) and telecom sector in the Asia-Pacific (APAC) region is expected to significantly bolster growth in the TEM market.
-Middle East and Africa (MEA) is also expected to enter the high growth phase around the later part of the forecast period.
+The Middle East and Africa (MEA) is also expected to enter the high growth phase around the later part of the forecast period.
 North America (NA) is expected to account for the largest market share, followed by Europe and APAC for the forecast period.

 Enterprises will invest in the Telecom Expense Management market at a much encouraging rate in the coming years.
-However, the Small and Medium Businesses (SMBs) are expected to provide a major boost in investments in this market, witnessing the highest growth during the forecasted period.
+However, Small and Medium Businesses (SMBs) are expected to provide a major boost in investments in this market, witnessing the highest growth during the forecasted period.
 Sectors such as healthcare, BFSI, and consumer goods & retail have shown a positive growth outlook in this market.
 These sectors account for a major share of the overall market.